pke1029/open-chord/README.md

 ## Installation

-I am working on hosting the library on PyPI.org.
-At the meantime, you can download the `openchord.py` file into your working directory/folder and use it that way.
-You will also need to install the `drawsvg` library (https://github.com/cduck/drawsvg) using the command
+OpenChord is now on PyPI.org!
+Install using the command
 ```
-python3 -m pip install "drawsvg[all]"
+python3 -m pip install openchord
 ```

 ## Usage